What's the recovery like for PRP for Hair Loss?

 Day of treatment

-Scalp is tender and may look slightly swollen or bumpy at injection sites.
-Some patients experience a mild headache.
+Scalp is tender and may look slightly swollen or bumpy at injection sites, and a mild headache is common.
+Avoid washing for 24 hours.

 Days 1–3